mento-protocol/docs/README.md

 Pools that set price from reserves have a cost: LPs and traders lose to arbitrageurs.
 For FX the rate already exists—Mento uses it. **Swap at the oracle rate;** when composition drifts, strategies rebalance.
 No curve slippage, no structural loss to arbs.

-**What Mento offers:** FPMMs for stablecoins and FX (Celo and other chains).
+**What Mento offers:** FPMMs for stablecoins and FX on supported chains.
+Pools pair Mento stables (USDm, EURm, GBPm) with external stables (USDC, USDT, EUROC, etc.).
 Swap at oracle rate; allowlisted strategies rebalance; value per share at oracle.
+The Celo token is not supported.

 ---

 ## Get started

+**Use the app:** [Mento app](https://app.mento.org/) — swap (FPMM), add/remove liquidity, borrow and repay CDP stablecoins, deposit to stability pool.

 | I want to… | Go to |
 |------------|--------|